-The Group holds shares in another company, Motivideo Systems.
+The Group holds shares in other companies, Motivideo Systems, Streamcast Marketing and Rapid Nutrition Asia.
 Information regarding the Group's financial risk management objectives and policies, including exposure to market, credit and liquidity risks, are presented in Note 26 to these financial statements.